 The TTF gained a new leader, name of Rogers8 (not a system user), after a win in Ireland yesterday by On His Own.
-Rogers8's magnificent score was 481.5, only 14 points short of the best possible line from the system's shortlist.
+Rogers8's magnificent score was 481.5, only 14 points less than the best possible line from the system's shortlist.

 |11.02.14 - 484.2 pts - The system had the right horse (the favourite) in both of